 When do I need to apply for the K-ETA?

 You should apply for the K-ETA at least 24 hours prior to boarding the flight or ship bound for the Republic of Korea.
+Once you’ve booked your hotel and know your travel dates, you can start your K-ETA application.
+I recommend completing your application as soon as possible so it’s done and you can forget about it until you travel.

 How long does it take to apply for a K-ETA?